The Old Bell Tavern

 95 Fleet Street, London, Greater London, EC4Y 1DH 020 7583 0216

 The Old Bell Tavern, conveniently located in Fleet Street London, a short stroll from Farringdon Street, City Thameslink, Valley Gardens Harrogate and Ludgate Hill.

 Boasting a long and proud history, The Old Bell Tavern has been a licensed tavern for more than 300 years.
 Built by Sir Christopher Wren, it housed his masons who were rebuilding St Bride's Church after the Great Fire.
 It’s also located on the same street as a certain infamous villain that you may have heard of, Sweeney Todd the Demon Barber of Fleet Street.

-The Old Bell Tavern is one of many rare gems in the Nicholson's collection of great British pubs — held in the highest of regards for their distinctive buildings, intriguing history and vibrant atmosphere.
+The Old Bell Tavern is one of many rare gems in the Nicholson's collection of iconic and great British pubs — held in the highest of regards for their distinctive buildings, intriguing history and vibrant atmosphere.